-In our 60 second interview series, Citywealth speaks to Rachel O’Donoghue, a partner in the financial planning team at Buzzacott about juggling client demands, helping the UHNW to avoid the trends of the day, and her passion for food.
+In our 60 second interview series, Citywealth speaks to Rachel O’Donoghue, a partner in the financial planning team at Buzzacott about client demands, her admiration for those who settle in different countries and her passion for food.

 Tell me about your role.

 I lead the Financial Planning team at Buzzacott, which is one of the specialist teams within the firm.
 We advise high-net-worth individuals and families and also offer advisory and outsourced services to businesses and charities, the latter typically offered in conjunction with services provided by other teams within the firm.

 My role is a combination of advisory work and managing the team.
 The clients I advise are all unique in terms of their financial planning and investment management needs but what most of them tend to have in common, is that they are busy people.
 They often have complex situations which involve various jurisdictions and tax planning input from our expatriate tax and UK private client teams.
 I see my role as one where my responsibility is to deliver strategic advice and optimise planning opportunities without making their lives more complex.